syrkis/miiii/paper/main.typ

 A model deep learning model, $cal(M)$, consists of a set of model weights $cal(W)$ and a procedure on how to apply these to a given input $cal(X)$.
 Viewed in the context of the procedure, the set of potential values of $cal(W)$ can be thought of as a hypothesis space $cal(H)$ on the mapping between $cal(X)$ and $cal(Y)$, regarding a loss function $cal(L)$.
 Algorithms, like gradient descent, are heuristics for finding optimal / optimized values of $cal(W)$ within $cal(H)$. $H$ itself is not modified by optimization algorithms of this level (i.e. $a x+b$ yields optimal $a "and" b$ values, but we might need an $x^2$ term to describe the given phenomena).

-#cite(<baxter2011>, form:"prose", style:"american-anthropological-association") further extends the notion of generalization and training to a multitask paradigm.
+#cite(<baxter2011>, form:"prose", style:"american-psychological-association") further extends the notion of generalization and training to a multitask paradigm.

 == Tasks